Trucking Industry Safety News

 BusinessSafety

-Rail and intermodal traffic fell for the week ended Jan.
-10 from a year ago, the Association of American Railroads said.
+Intermodal rail traffic fell 17.8% for the week ended Saturday, compared with the same week last year, the Association of American Railroads said.

 BusinessSafetyGovernment